Skip to Calculator

 1. Determine finished dimensions for every component (main piece, lining, backing, binding, etc.)

-2. **Identify bolt width** — check the product page or confirm at the cutting counter
+2. Identify bolt width by checking the product page or confirming at the cutting counter

 3. Calculate yardage using the fabric yardage calculator for each component